WeMakeDevs/github-tutorial/README.md

 - Kunal Kushwaha says that this community is amazing.
 - Kunal made this change
-- kunal kushwaha you are awesome
+- abhiram think's kunal kushwaha you are awesome